Zelenskyy to visit UK for first time since Russia’s invasion

 It will be Zelenskyy’s second known trip visit abroad since Russia launched its full-scale invasion of Ukraine on Feb.
 24. He visited the U.S. in December.

-European Union officials have been preparing for a potential visit by Zelenskyy to Brussels to coincide with a summit of the bloc this week.
+Leaders from 27-nation bloc will be gathering for a summit in Brussels on Thursday.
+That would enable Zelenskyy to meet with all major leaders of the bloc in one day.
+Zelenskyy has often addressed EU summits only through video calls from Ukraine.

+The EU’s legislature has also slated a special plenary session in Brussels for Thursday in the hopes that Zelenskyy will come following his trip to Britain.

-The visit came as Russian forces blasted areas of eastern Ukraine with more artillery bombardments, Ukrainian officials said Wednesday, in what Kyiv authorities believe is part of a new thrust by the Kremlin’s forces before the invasion anniversary.
+The London visit came as Russian forces blasted areas of eastern Ukraine with more artillery bombardments, Ukrainian officials said Wednesday, in what Kyiv authorities believe is part of a new thrust by the Kremlin’s forces before the invasion anniversary.

 Russian forces over the past day launched major shelling attacks on areas near the front line in Ukraine’s northeastern Kharkiv region, killing a 74-year-old woman and wounding a 16-year-old girl in the border town of Vovchansk, local Gov. Oleh Syniehubov said.